 The best Christmas market in French-speaking Switzerland, and one of the largest in the country, is the Marché de Noël à Montreux.
 Each December, around 170 market stalls sell Christmas fares at the traditional Christmas market (Weihnachtsmarkt) in town and on the lake-side quays, at the special market for a guest country, and the covered market in Montreux.
 Further holiday cheer is added by a medieval festival at Chateau de Chillon Castle, a Christmas village in Caux near Montreux, and Santa’s workshop at the top of Rocher-de-Naye, an Alpine peak with wonderful views of Lake Geneva and the mountains.
 The Village des Lutins in the gardens of the Casino shows the elves at work.

 The Marché de Noël à Montreux Christmas Market

-In 2019, the Montreux Christmas market is open from November 21 to December 24, 2019.
-Opening hours are generally 11 am to 8 pm (10 pm on Friday and Saturday) with food stalls often staying open an hour later.
+In 2021, the Montreux Christmas market is open from November 19 to December 24, 2021.
+Opening hours are generally 11 am to 8 pm (10 pm on Friday and Saturday) with food stalls often staying open an hour or two later.
 On weekends, the market opens at 10 am.

 The annual Christmas market in Montreux is the largest and best Marché de Noël to visit in western Switzerland.
 It comes closer to a proper German Weihnachtsmarkt than any other market in the region although the Montreux Christmas market remains distinctly French-Swiss in presentation, atmosphere, wares, and food on sale.
 Wine and good food are important.